yzhangcs/parser/README.md

 English models are trained on Penn Treebank (PTB) with 39,832 training sentences, while Chinese models are trained on Penn Chinese Treebank version 7 (CTB7) with 46,572 training sentences.

 The performance and parsing speed of these models are listed in the following table.
-All results are tested on the machine with Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz CPU and Nvidia GeForce GTX 1080 Ti GPU.
 Notably, punctuation is ignored in all evaluation metrics for PTB, but reserved for CTB7.

 <table>